eesmer/DebianDC/Documentation/architecture/networking.md

 - The last configuration is always valid
 - Thus, DebianDC becomes the configuration that updates DNS settings last

+### 6. if-up.d Hook Mechanism
+DebianDC installs a special script in the following location: /etc/network/if-up.d/debiandc-resolv This script is automatically executed by ifupdown when a network interface becomes active. <br>

+The hook performs the following actions:
+The hook performs the following actions:
+- Reads the DNS servers defined in DebianDC's interface configuration
+- Re-creates the /etc/resolv.conf file

+Ensures the system uses the intended DNS configuration after boot and reboot <br>
+Since the hook runs after the interface becomes active, it overrides any previous or intermediate DNS changes.

 ---

 [Back to Documentation](https://github.com/eesmer/DebianDC/blob/master/Documentation/#architecture)